 - Carnival Corporation.
-Publicly held and traded, Carnival Corporation is the world's largest cruise ship operator, with its brands controlling a combined 49.2 percent share of total worldwide cruise market.
+Publicly held and traded, Carnival Corporation is the world's largest cruise ship operator, with its brands controlling an approximate 47 percent share of total worldwide cruise market.
 The company, with headquarters in Miami and Southampton, England, controls more than 200,000 lower berths on a combined fleet of more than 100 vessels.
 Carnival Corp. presently has at least 10 additional cruise vessels on order through 2018.
-Carnival's portfolio of 10 brands and additional travel partnerships is extensive and includes many of the gold-standard cruise companies: Carnival Cruise Lines, Holland America Line, Princess Cruises, Seabourn Cruise Line in North America, P&O Cruises UK, Cunard Line, Ocean Village in the UK, AIDA in Germany, Costa Crociere in Southern Europe, and P&O Cruises Australia.
-Carnival Corp. also owns two lkand-based tour operators, with operations in Alaska and Hawaii.
+Carnival's portfolio of 10 brands and additional travel partnerships is extensive and includes many of the gold-standard cruise companies: Carnival Cruise Lines, Holland America Line, Princess Cruises, Seabourn Cruise Line in North America, P&O Cruises UK, Cunard Line, AIDA in Germany, Costa and Iberocruceros Europe, and P&O Cruises Australia.
 The Carnival Corp. cruise brands combine to offer a range of vacation products to consumers with varied tastes, income levels, and national origins.
 Combined, more than 9 million people sail on Carnival brands annually. - Royal Caribbean Cruises, Ltd. The world's second-largest cruise operator and a publicly held corporation, Miami-based RCCL owns five lines: Royal Caribbean International (RCI), Celebrity Cruises, Pullmantur, Azamara Club Cruises and CDF Crosières de France.
 RCCL companies combine to operate a fleet of more 40 vessels, with a combined capacity of more than 85,000 lower berths, controlling approximately 17 percent of the world cruise market.
-With its initiative
+With its initiative to deploy at least 50 percent of its total vessels in non-

-- to deploy at least 50 percent of its total vessels in non-U.S. markets, RCCL is expanding its international presence while, through RCI, placing into U.S.-based service (home-ported at Port Everglades) over the past three years the industry's two largest ships, Oasis of the Seas and Allure of the Seas, each with a standard double-occupancy capacity of 5,400 passengers and potential maximum capacity of 6,296 passengers.
-The two vessels scheduled for delivery to RCI between now and 2015 are the Quantum of the Seas and Anthem of the Seas, each with maximum passenger capacity of 4,905, and a third similar ship is slated for 2016 delivery. - Norweigan Cruise Line.
-Norwegian Cruise Line (NCL), a publically traded company headquartered in unincorporated Miami-Dade County, is the third-largest cruise line operator in the world, controlling more than 30,000 lower berths, representing approximately 8 percent of the worldwide cruise market.
-The NCL fleet consists of a dozen vessels, with the latest addition being the 4,500-passenger Norwegian Breakaway, which entered service in May 2013 on a Bermuda itinerary from New York.
-Three additional ships are on order through 2017, with the latter two slated to be larger than the Breakaway class, although company officials have not yet disclosed how much larger. - MSC Cruises.
+U.S. markets, RCCL is expanding its international presence while, through RCI, placing into U.S.based service (home-ported at Port Everglades) over the past three years the industry's two largest ships, Oasis of the Seas and Allure of the Seas, each with a standard double-occupancy capacity of 5,400 passengers and potential maximum capacity of 6,296 passengers.
+The two vessels scheduled for delivery to RCI between now and 2015 are the Quantum of the Seas and Anthem of the Seas, each with maximum passenger capacity of 4,905, and a third similar ship is slated for 2016 delivery.

+- Norweigan Cruise Line.
+Norwegian Cruise Line (Norwegian), a publically traded company headquartered in unincorporated Miami-Dade County, is the third-largest cruise line operator in the world, controlling more than 30,000 lower berths, representing approximately 8 percent of the worldwide cruise market.
+The Norwegian fleet consists of a dozen vessels, with the latest addition being the 4,000-passenger Norwegian Breakaway, which entered service in May 2013 on a Bermuda itinerary from New York.
+Three additional ships are on order through 2017, with the latter two slated to be larger than the Breakaway class, carrying 4,200 passengers. - MSC Cruises.
 A division of privately held, Geneva-Switzerland-based Mediterranean Shipping Co.
 S.A., MSC Cruises is the fourth-largest cruise operator in the world, controlling 13 ships, with a total of approximately 22,000 lower berths, representing a 6 percent market share.
 Backed largely by Italian capital, MSC Cruises has focused deployments on the European market.
-It's only scheduled U.S. homeporting for 2013 is that of its 3,959-passenger MSC Divina, which is slated to begin a seasonal deployment from PortMiami in November.
+It's only scheduled U.S. home-porting for 2013 is that of its 3,959-passenger MSC Divina, which is slated to begin a year-round deployment from PortMiami in November 2013.